 5.1 Modeled ETA Experiment

-ETA can fill the technical nuclear forensics and nuclear weapon certification capability gaps that require an spectrally accurate neutron energy spectrum.
-The correct fission products associated with the thermonuclear plus prompt fission neu- tron spectrum (TN+PFNS) will follow directly from the neutron flux which serves as an extremely valuable piece of information for attribution capabilities.
+ETA can fill the technical nuclear forensics and nuclear weapon certification capability gaps that require a spectrally accurate neutron energy spectrum.
+The correct fission products associated with the thermonuclear plus prompt fission neu- tron spectrum (TN+PFNS) will follow directly from the neutron flux, which serves as an extremely valuable piece of information for attribution capabilities.
 Likewise, an accurate energy distribution of neutrons enhances nuclear weapons certification testing credibility.
 The objective of the ETA research was to determine if the neu- tron energy distribution in a ”typical” boosted nuclear weapon detonation can be produced using spectral modification with an energy tuning assembly (ETA) at the National Ignition Facility (NIF).
-The goal of this work was determine the expected experimental outcomes of the ETA experiment by incorporating nuclear data covari- ance analysis.
-The novel ETA experiment is of high cost, so understanding the full impact of uncertainties including nuclear data was important to capture.
+The goal of this work was to determine the expected experimental outcomes of the ETA experiment by incorporating nuclear data covari- ance analysis.
+The novel ETA experiment is of high cost, so understanding the full effect of uncertainties including nuclear data was important to capture.

-The ETA experiment characterization performed in this research indicated a very strong probability of the achieving the surrogate TN+PFNS as designed but found that the impact of nuclear data uncertainty and covariance on the ETA performance was non-negligible.
-The neutron transport impact on the fluence uncertainty was assessed with the SCALE Sampler sequence with 182 trials and found to be on the order of a few percent over the broad spectrum; however, the systematic uncertainties increased at lower neutron energies.
-The statistical testing performed on the ETA pro- duced neutron fluence compared to the TN+PFNS showed large spectral agreement.
+The ETA experiment characterization performed in this research indicated a very strong probability of the achieving the surrogate TN+PFNS as designed but found that the effect of nuclear data uncertainty and covariance on the ETA performance was non-negligible.
+The neutron transport effect on the fluence uncertainty was assessed with the SCALE Sampler sequence with 182 trials and found to be on the order of a few percent over the broad spectrum; however, the systematic uncertainties increased at lower neutron energies.
+The statistical testing performed on the ETA-pro- duced neutron fluence compared to the TN+PFNS showed large spectral agreement.
 The Pearson correlation coefficient between the nominal results and TN+PFNS was

-0.9 which indicates strong agreement between the spectra.
+0.9, which indicates strong agreement between the spectra.
 Also, the Kolmogorov-

 Smirnov statistic comparing the cumulative distribution functions between the nom- inal results and TN+PFNS was 0.11 which has a p-value of 0.94 indicating the two samples were drawn from the same distribution with high confidence.

-The ETA served as a candidate for neutron induced radiation effects testing for nuclear weapon certification.
+The ETA served as a candidate for neutron-induced radiation effects testing for nuclear weapon certification.
 The fluence of neutrons in the ETA sample cavity was

 4.9 × 1011 n cm−2 ± 1.4%, which is near a useful range for testing (1012 - 1014 n

 cm−2).
-The neutron pulse length for ETA was approximately 10 shakes which may useful depending on experimental timing requirements; however, the combination of fluence, spectrum, and timing provides a unique testing capability.
+The neutron pulse length for ETA was approximately 10 shakes, which may be useful depending on experimental timing requirements; however, the combination of fluence, spectrum, and timing provides a unique testing capability.
 However, it is worth noting that the current ETA design was not directly optimized to provide a nuclear weapons effects testing capability, and the TN+PFNS is not representative of the transmission neutron flux through material or atmosphere.
 Nonetheless, these results provide a step forward in progress toward a short pulse neutron source.

 The foil reaction uncertainties utilized the International Reactor Dosimetry and Fusion File (IRDFF) v.1.05 nuclear data library and were sampled according to a multivariate normal distribution.
 The propagated nuclear data uncertainty on the foil activities resulted in uncertainties on the order of a few percent for all but the 55Mn (n,γ) reaction where the nuclear data was not as well characterized and the systematic error was found the be 20%.
 The foil activities produced in the ETA cavity were found to be sufficient sources for gamma-ray spectroscopy post-shot at the NIF.